Glen Travel and Traveldad are trading names of Glen Travel Ltd ATOL 3268

 which we notify you Amount you will receive from us

 7 Alteration by Us

 Although it is unlikely, we may unfortunately have to make changes to your travel arrangements, and we must reserve the right to do so.
 If the change is insignificant, we will ensure that you are notified about it.
-Examples of insignificant changes include alteration of your outward/return flights by less than 12 hours, changes to aircraft type, change of accommodation to another of the same or higher standard, changes of carriers.
+Examples of insignificant changes include alteration of your outward/return flights by less than 12 hours, change from direct to indirect flights, change of aircraft type, change of accommodation to another of the same or higher standard, changes of carriers.